limiw/open-source-discussions/5-open-source-ai-deep-learning-projects-to-follow.md

 The framework describes neural networks via a series of computational steps using a directed graph.
 You can work with Microsoft Cognitive Toolkit in your library in Python, C#, or C++.
 Alternatively, you can use it as a standalone tool and work with it using its native BrainScript model description language.

 ## Wrap Up
-The open source model gets high-quality, well-maintained A.I. frameworks and libraries into the hands of developers.
+The open source model gets high-quality, well-maintained AI frameworks and libraries into the hands of developers.
 Experiment with some of these open source projects to get a solid introduction to AI and deep learning from a development perspective, and you’ll soon be able to delve into more complex areas of interest, such as deep learning for computer vision.